 Do I need a lawyer to represent me for Murder or Manslaughter?

 Absolutely.
 There are many defenses to argue to successfully beat a murder or manslaughter charge, as well as lessening the penalty.
-If you are worried about imprisonment, fines or having a criminal record, we urge that you contact a lawyer immediately.
+If you are worried about imprisonment, fines or having a criminal record, we urge that you contact the lawyers Mount Barker immediately.
 Our solicitors specialize in these matters and will use their experience and expertise to lead you through the process to the best possible outcome.
 Remember, all cases are arguable and defendable!

 Where to Next?